 Polly Anderson Field Station

-The Polly Anderson Field Station, erected in 1995, houses a large laboratory for class meetings as well as research space for students and faculty.
-Astronomy students use the telescope mount at the station for night viewing.
-Special public programs and field workshops for high school students also meet at the Station.
+The Polly Anderson Field Station, erected in 1995, houses a large laboratory for class meetings, research space for students and faculty, and a telescope.

 The building was designed as a model of energy efficiency and is heated in winter by passive solar radiation.
 The Station is located in the Alrutz Section at the west entrance to the Reserve on Rt.
 661, a quarter mile north of campus.